 Before AI, the solo founder’s constraint was capacity.
 You could be excellent at three things and adequate at two more.
 Everything else required hiring.

-A founder who could code could not also write marketing copy, design graphics, analyze financial data, produce video content, manage customer service, and conduct competitive research.
+A founder who could code couldn't also write marketing copy, design graphics, analyze financial data, produce video content, manage customer service, and conduct competitive research.
 Not at the level needed to compete with a team.

 AI removed most of these capacity constraints.
 Not all.
-But enough that the math of solo founding changed fundamentally.
+But enough that the math of solo founding changed completely.
 And in 2026, the shift has accelerated because of one architectural development: agentic AI.
 Models no longer just respond to prompts.
-They execute multi-step tasks autonomously — researching, drafting, verifying, building, and delivering — with your review at the end rather than your involvement at every step.
-That means the solo founder’s AI is not just an assistant who answers questions.
-It is an operational system that runs processes.
+They execute multi-step tasks autonomously - researching, drafting, verifying, building, and delivering - with your review at the end rather than your involvement at every step.
+That means the solo founder’s AI isn't just an assistant who answers questions.
+It's an operational system that runs processes.

 Writing.
 AI can produce first drafts, research summaries, email sequences, and content variations.
 You still need to edit, direct, and inject your voice - but the production time drops by 60-80%.
 I wrote about the complete process in detail.